apalmer16/projectsirens/_posts/2020-11-11-wit-ai-problem-solving.md

 While this did work more often, it was still failing more often than the top two types of movement commands.

 # Next Steps
 At this point I'm not sure what to do regarding voice commands.
 Should I stick with wit.ai despite the failings as there are no other free crossplatform voice-to-text systems?
 Should I switch it to use Windows speech which supposedly works better, but would limit the game to Windows only?
-As I struggled with this question, I continued to work on attack scripts which are independant of the voice system, as well as Adjusting the forward of the name bubbles to be the camera position.
+As I struggled with this question, I continued to work on attack scripts which are independant of the voice system, as well as adjusting the forward of the name bubbles to be the camera position.